mossy426/MicrobeTrace/README.md

 1. Fork repo to personal account.
 2. Navigate to settings of forked repo.
-3. Go to pages in the sidebar
+3. Go to pages in the sidebar.
 4. Source should be gh-pages branch and the root folder.

 ## Update angular web app